brunobeltran/the-dish-on-science/DEVELOPER.rst

 file, the-dish.conf
-3) a working flask installation, python 2, and the modules: css-html-js-minify, python-dateutil, xlrd, markdown, pymysql, sqlalchemy, enum34, and flask
+3) a working flask installation, python 2, and the modules: css-html-js-minify, python-dateutil, xlrd, markdown, mysqlclient (or mysql-python if on 2.x), sqlalchemy, enum34 (if on <py3.4), and flask

 The markdown and xlrd are installed as git submodules in subdirectories of cgi-bin and manually added to sys.path in the relevant places, since Stanford's